 Farmhouse ales got their name literally from the fact that they were brewed in farmhouses.
 At a time when agriculture required vast amounts of manpower, farmers would brew batches of beer in the off-season, ready to serve to workers in the summer months.

 It was never made for resale, and was always brewed in the agricultural off-season, hence the French term saison, or “season.”

 Today, you will find products marketed as both a Classic Saison and a Farmhouse Ale.

 They’re basically the same, and we challenge anyone who claims to be able to tell the difference to a blind beer tasting challenge.

 Final Thoughts on Saison Beers

-Artisan ales like the saison are starting to come back into fashion, and if you’re looking for something to go with pretty much any meal, then get your hands on some as soon as possible.
+Artisan ales like the saison are starting to come back into fashion, and if you’re looking for something to go with pretty much any meal, then get your hands on some saison!

-While I personally prefer much stronger beers, I was pleasantly surprised at how much flavor these had.
+Even if you personally prefer much stronger beers, you will be pleasantly surprised at how much flavor these have.